opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Managing-Individual-Status-Colors.md

     Color:" text.
 The **Color** dialog displays.
 8. Select the **color** and click **OK**.
 9. Click the **Update List** button.
-10. Repeat [Steps 5 - 9]{.ul} to change additional Individual Job Status
+10. Repeat Steps 5 - 9 to change additional Individual Job Status
     colors.
 11. Click **Apply** to save the changes in this dialog.
 12. Click **OK** to save the changes and close the **Preferences**